hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 ## Abstract

 This HIP enables frictionless airdrops of both fungible and non-fungible tokens by removing the requirement to pre-associate tokens with the receiver's account, and by allowing the sender to create associations on the receiver's account automatically at transfer time by paying for any token-associations created as a result of the airdrop.
 The sovereignty of account holders who do not wish to receive unsolicited tokens is preserved by supporting the concept of pending token transfers to such an account.
-Potential token receivers may claim their token airdrop whiles available if desired and airdrop senders may cancel their sent airdrop should they change their mind.
+Potential token receivers may claim their token airdrop while available if desired and airdrop senders may cancel their sent airdrop should they change their mind.

 With this HIP, accounts will no longer prepay for unused token association slots.
 Association fees will be charged for those slots only when a token is actually associated with an account.